Giannis Antetokounmpo: Franchise records, NBA Cup and NBA Cup MVP (2023–2026)

 On April 3, Antetokounmpo recorded 35 points, 17 rebounds and a career-high 20 assists in a 126–113 win over the Philadelphia 76ers.
 He became the first player in NBA history to post 35 points, 15 rebounds and 20 assists in a single game.
-On April 5, Antetokounmpo posted his 2nd straight triple-double with 36 points, 15 rebounds and 10 assists in a 121–115 overtime win over the Miami Heat.
-He became the first player in NBA history to have 70 points, 30 rebounds and 30 assists over any 2-game span since Wilt Chamberlain (1968).
-On April 10, Antetokounmpo became just the second player in NBA history after Wilt Chamberlain to have ten straight games of 20+ points on 60 percent shooting or better.
+On April 5, Antetokounmpo posted his second straight triple-double with 36 points, 15 rebounds and 10 assists in a 121–115 overtime win over the Miami Heat.
+He became the first player in NBA history to have 70 points, 30 rebounds, and 30 assists over any two-game span since Wilt Chamberlain in 1968.
+On April 10, Antetokounmpo became just the second player in NBA history after Chamberlain to have ten straight games scoring at least 20 points while shooting at least 60 percent from the floor.
 Antetokounmpo finished the regular season averaging 30.4 points, 11.9 rebounds and 6.5 assists per game in 67 contests.
-He averaged 30+ points, 10+ rebounds and 5+ assists for the third time in his career, passing Wilt Chamberlain and Oscar Robertson for the most such seasons in NBA history.
+He averaged 30+ points, 10+ rebounds and 5+ assists for the third time in his career, passing Chamberlain and Oscar Robertson for the most such seasons in NBA history.

 In the playoffs, the Bucks were eliminated in the first round despite Antetokounmpo averaging playoff career-highs in points per game (33.0), rebounds per game (15.4) and field goal percentage (.606 FG%).
 In the close-out Game 5, he recorded 30 points, 20 rebounds, 13 assists, two steals and two blocks in a 119–118 overtime loss against the Indiana Pacers.
 Antetokounmpo became the fourth player in NBA playoff history to record a 30/20/10 game and the first to record a 30/20/10/2/2 game.